cs-abhishek-shukla/solution-pack-fortinet-advisor/docs/prompts-for-filtering-indicator-records.md

 This guide contains prompts for efficiently filtering indicators using the FortiAI Assistant.
 Each prompt focuses on some possible filtering criteria to streamline threat investigation and response.

-### Example: Retrieve Incidents with ID Greater Than 400
+### Example: Retrieve Indicators of Type URL

-This example demonstrates how to filter incidents based on their ID, allowing users to focus on incidents with an ID value exceeding a specific threshold.
+This example demonstrates how to filter indicators based on their type (URL), allowing users to focus on indicators of a specific type.

 * **Prompt**:
    > _"Give me all indicators of type URL."_